franton/Mac-Patcher-and-Upgrader/README.md

 2) Download the latest swift-progress release from the link above.
 3) Make a signed deployment pkg with the files and folders in the "Package" folder.
 4) Check then upload that pkg to your Jamf Pro instance.
 You will deploy this via existing mechanisms and/or deploy processes to your fleet.
+5) Implement the Extension Attributes to aid in your reporting and audits.
+6) Implement the provided Configuration Profile so that PPPC will not interfere with this script.
+(Customise for your own corporate overlords!)
-5) Upload the main scripts to your Jamf Pro instance.
+7) Upload the main scripts to your Jamf Pro instance.
-6) The cached pkg processor script can utilise the parameter four value.
-Call this "OS Installer (blank for no)"
+8) The cached pkg processor script can utilise the parameter four value.
+Call this "OS Installer (blank for no)".
+9) The main patcher installer script can also utilise parameter four for Self Service runs.
+Call this "Self Service policy (blank for no)".

 API User Required
 -----------------